Dog Bite Injury Cases

 Our dog bite attorneys will perform the following tasks when you seek our help in maximizing the settlement amount or jury payout for your claim:

-• Develop a comprehensive legal strategy that is tailored to your specific needs and goals.
+- Develop a comprehensive legal strategy tailored to your specific needs and goals.

-• Engage in negotiations with insurance companies and defense counsel to ensure that you receive fair and just compensation for your injuries, lost wages, and other damages.
+- Negotiate with insurance companies and defense counsel to ensure you receive fair compensation for your injuries, lost wages, and other damages.

 Why Dog Bites Happen

-Dog bites can happen as a result of an owner’s negligence in a number of ways.
+Dog bites can happen due to an owner’s negligence in several ways.
 Here are some common examples:

-• Failure to properly train or socialize the dog: Dogs that have not been properly trained or socialized may be more likely to exhibit aggressive behavior towards people or other animals.
-Owners have a responsibility to ensure that their dogs receive adequate training and socialization to help prevent aggressive behavior.
+- Failure to properly train or socialize the dog: Dogs that have not been adequately trained or socialized may be more likely to exhibit aggressive behavior towards people or other animals.
+Owners are responsible for ensuring their dogs receive adequate training and socialization to help prevent aggressive behavior.

-• Failure to properly secure the dog: Dogs that are not properly secured or contained may be more likely to escape and bite people or other animals.
-Owners have a responsibility to ensure that their dogs are properly restrained or contained, such as through the use of leashes, fences, or kennels.
+- Failure to properly secure the dog: Dogs not adequately secured or contained may be more likely to escape and bite people or other animals.
+This obligation can vary with the risk associated with the dog.
+Owners are responsible for ensuring that their dogs are properly restrained or contained, such as using leashes, fences, or kennels.

-• Allowing the dog to roam freely: Allowing a dog to roam freely can increase the risk of dog bites, as the dog may encounter unfamiliar people or animals and become aggressive.
-Owners have a responsibility to keep their dogs under control and to prevent them from roaming freely.
+- Allowing the dog to roam freely: Allowing a dog to roam freely can increase the risk of dog bites, as the dog may encounter unfamiliar people or animals and become aggressive.
+Owners are responsible for controlling their dogs and preventing them from roaming freely.

-• Failure to recognize signs of aggression: Owners have a responsibility to be aware of their dog’s behavior and to recognize signs of aggression, such as growling or baring teeth.
-If a dog is exhibiting signs of aggression, the owner should take steps to prevent the dog from biting, such as by removing the dog from the situation or using a leash or muzzle.
+- Failure to recognize signs of aggression: Owners are responsible for being aware of their dog’s behavior and recognizing signs of aggression, such as growling or baring teeth.
+If a dog is exhibiting signs of aggression, the owner should take steps to prevent the dog from biting, such as removing the dog from the situation or using a leash or muzzle.

-• Failure to seek veterinary care: Dogs that are in pain or have health issues may be more likely to exhibit aggressive behavior.
-Owners have a responsibility to seek veterinary care for their dogs when necessary to help prevent aggressive behavior.
+- Failure to seek veterinary care: Dogs in pain or with health issues may be more likely to exhibit aggressive behavior.
+Owners are responsible for seeking veterinary care for their dogs when necessary to help prevent aggressive behavior.

 Steps to Take After a Dog Bite